 Frédéric Descouturelle and Olivier Pons

-Translation : Alan Bryden
+Translation Alan Bryden

 Siegfried Bing (Hamburg, 1838 – Vaucresson 1905) was an art dealer initially specialising in the arts of the Far East, collector, art critic and editor of the magazine Le Japon artistique.

-“It all smells like vicious English, the morphine-addicted Jewess or the crafty Belgian, or a pleasant salad of these three poisons!”
+“It all smells like a vicious Englishman, a morphine-addicted Jew or a crafty Belgian, or a pleasant mix of these three poisons!”
 Alexandre, Arsène, Le Figaro, 28 December 1895.